-When I was 14-years-old, my mom asked me to jump on a bus and head out to D.C. for the March for Life and Students for Life of America Conference.
+When I was 14-years-old, my mom asked me to jump on a bus and head out to D.C. for the National Pro-Life March and Students for Life of America Conference.
 I had always been pro-life but didn’t really know what it all meant.
 I was blown away.
 Blown away.
 How could thousands and thousands of people be marching down Washington protesting the killing of babies?
 How could our society and government allow this?
 How come I have never heard about this march or seen it on the news?

 My mind was racing with these questions all while chanting “we love babies, yes we do” with thousands of my pro-life friends.
 The next day our group attended the SFLA conference where I had found my new passion.
 A kid in a candy shop is the best way to describe my excitement for this movement.

 David Bereit, Kristan Hawkins, Jason Jones, and many other pro-life leaders became my equivalent to the typical 14-year-old girls’ obsession with the Jonas Brothers (well I must confess, I loved them too).

 My heart had been broken by the horror of abortion but the stories, trainings, and experiences that these pro-life activists shared with us at this conference pieced it back together.

 You may have just attended the National Pro-Life March and SFLA Conference and may be feeling some of these same emotions.
 You may have even just started your first day as a pro-life activist: welcome to the movement.
 The fire in your heart is burning right now but in a few weeks that fire will burn out.

 Here is my advice for keeping that fire alive:

 -Contact your Regional Coordinator, they can give you the trainings and resources to help you be the best pro-life activist that you can be /staff/